SDP vs VPN: A Real-World Performance and Security Comparison

 Compliance requirements.
 PCI-DSS, HIPAA, SOC 2, and ISO 27001 all require demonstrable access controls, audit trails, and least-privilege enforcement.
 SDP provides these natively.
 VPNs require bolting on additional tools to achieve equivalent compliance documentation.

 Protecting against ransomware.
-Mandiant’s 2025 M-Trends report found that 46% of ransomware incidents involved initial access through a compromised VPN.
+Mandiant’s M-Trends 2024 report found that exploits surpassed phishing as the top initial access vector, with VPN and edge devices being the most targeted category.
+Sophos’s Active Adversary Report 2024 attributed 23% of ransomware initial access to VPN compromise.
 SDP eliminates this vector by removing the VPN endpoint from the internet entirely.

 Migration Path: VPN to SDP